willscottuk/byos_laravel/README.md

 * 📡 Device Information – Display battery status, WiFi strength, firmware version, and more.
 * 🔍 Auto-Join – Automatically detects and adds devices from your local network.
-* 🖥️ Screen Generation – Supports Plugins, Recipes, API, Markup, or updates via Code.
+* 🖥️ Screen Generation – Supports Plugins (even Mashups), Recipes, API, Markup, or updates via Code.
   * Supported Devices / Apps: TRMNL, ESP32 with TRMNL firmware, [trmnl-android](https://github.com/usetrmnl/trmnl-android), [trmnl-kindle](https://github.com/usetrmnl/byos_laravel/pull/27), …
 * 🔄 TRMNL API Proxy – Can act as a proxy for the native cloud service (requires TRMNL Developer Edition).
     * This enables a hybrid setup – for example, you can update your custom Train Monitor every 5 minutes in the morning, while displaying native TRMNL plugins throughout the day.